Ballo-02/DAB-FM-HackRF-Transmit/README.md

 Official guidelines to follow - 'In the UK the use of any radio transmitting device is required to be either licensed or specifically exempted from licensing under the Wireless Telegraphy Act 2006 (WT Act 2006)'

 ### `---Disclaimer---`
 This repository contains scripts that can broadcast radio signals miles away which without a license is illegal in the UK.
-Therefore these scripts shall be deployed in a controlled environment for testing and results posted as shown.
+Therefore these scripts shall be deployed in a controlled environment for testing and results will be posted as soon.

 ## Team Members